-Q5 experts observed that unfortunately some text in clauses 7, 10 and 11 is not aligned with the text of Q5’s H.TPS-AV draft.
+Q5 experts also observed that unfortunately some text in clauses 7, 10 and 11 is not aligned with the text of Q5’s H.TPS-AV draft.
 Some specific misalignments include:

 -The weighted Terminal Coupling Loss in clause 7.6 has a different recommended value from the weightedMicrophoneLoudspeakerCouplingLoss parameter in H.TPS-AV.